CrowdHailer/vulcanize/README.md

 ## Usage

-The attributes of a form are defined with a name and a type.
-There are also the  optional named parameters explained later.
+Forms consist of one or more attributes that are defined with a name, type and optional named parameters.
+Types are used to coerce the raw input and should be responsible for deciding a given inputs validity.
 If we have a `Name` domain object we can use it in a vulcanize form as follows. *Notes below on creating domain object*

 ```rb
 class Form < Vulcanize::Form